Bharathkarnati2/bookstore/TEST_README.md

 ### Notes
 - Test results and **coverage reports** are generated automatically in **CI/CD pipeline**.
 - The **coverage report** can be downloaded from:
-  GitHub Actions → Workflow Run → Artifacts section → `coverage-report`
+  GitHub Actions → Workflow Run → Artifacts section → at bottom of the page `coverage-report`